corsairmarks/keep_leaders_from_integrated_subjects/mod/README.md

     * Use army flags instead of hacky variables
     * Support Origin: Necrophage for hive minds
     * Support tradition changes
+    * Remove random XP for cloned leaders - we can now copy the exact amount
+    * Clean up variable code that can now be done much more simply

 ## Source Code